Symbio-World/symbio/README.md

 ## NVM

-Preferred node version is in .npmrc.
+Preferred node version is in .nvmrc.
 Install nvm https://github.com/nvm-sh/nvm and run
 ```
 nvm use